ddigiorg/simple-cortex/README.md

   - Retrieve Synapse addresses of Active Neurons

 ## Future Improvements
+- Upgrade compute-system and compute-program to use cl2.hpp
+- Benchmark performance vs. NUPIC and Ogmaneo
 - Upgrade algorithms to allow for observing and learning from scalar data vectors
 - Optimize learnSynapses kernel